 Commenter Comment Responses CRWC-6 Potential error At the Station No. 1 fishing access site, cross country skiing is listed as 14% of the activities at this site in Table.
 This appears to be an error.
 The calibration count spreadsheet shows no cross country skiing at this location.
 This is not a practical activity at the site.
 It also estimates biking at this site to be 21% of the use.
 We reviewed the spot count record for this site, and on April 27, 2014, the spot counts indicated that 5 people biked to the site.
 We do not agree that the means of transportation to the site indicates the recreational use AT the site.
-Recreation survey data collected for the Station N counts) not just at Station No.1 but also in the Br open space, roads and pathways (including an old of non-water-based activities including walking, activities at this site were recorded, as observed, numbers of bikers and X-C skiers were directly o annually), even small numbers of recreationists p percentage of recreation use for that activity.
-He produced the results noted by CRWC; that biking of use.
+Recreation survey data collected for the Station No. 1 site included observed recreation use (spot counts and calibration counts) not just at Station No.1 but also in the Branch Canal area near Station No.1.
+The Branch Canal area includes open space, roads and pathways (including an old railroad bed) that are used by recreationists that participate in a variety of non-water-based activities including walking, hiking, jogging, as well as biking and X-C skiing.
+Recreation activities at this site were recorded, as observed, during both spot counts and calibration counts.
+Although only small numbers of bikers and X-C skiers were directly observed, because overall use of this site was quite low (1,264 annually), even small numbers of recreationists participating in a particular activity at the site translated into a notable percentage of recreation use for that activity.
+Hence, even a small number of observed bicyclists and X-C skiers produced the results noted by CRWC; that biking use at this site represented 21% of use and X-C skiing represents 14% of use.
 CRWC-7 Assessing User Demand One of the study objectives was to determine the amount of recreation use and demand at the Turners Falls and Northfield Mountain recreation sites.
 Unfortunately, FirstLight only interviewed people who came to the facilities, which indicates that something about that facility appealed to them.
 They refused to interview people who did not show up because they found the facility faulty and went elsewhere.
 In contrast, the surveys done on the upper dams by TransCanada included contact with people who did not use the TransCanada facilities.
-During Study Plan development CRWC requeste specialized user groups.
-FL disagreed with this ap survey was not needed for the FL Projects (FERC following up on a suggestion made by FERC in the to comment CRWC-8.
+During Study Plan development CRWC requested that FL conduct a non-user survey of Project recreation use, including specialized user groups.
+FL disagreed with this approach and ultimately FERC determined that a non-user recreation survey was not needed for the FL Projects (FERC Study Plan Determination Letter dated 9/13/13).
+Subsequently, following up on a suggestion made by FERC in the SPDL, CRWC conducted its own recreation use study.
+See response to comment CRWC-8.